juei-dev/adsbmonitor/README.md

 - Statistics display
 	- Page 1: Gauges for both receivers - M1% (messages/min % from maximum this session), SNR and PSVR
 	- Page 2: Maximum values during session - Distance, altitude, GS, TAS, Climb rate and Descent rate
 	- Page 3: Top 12 companies during the session and number of flights
+	- Page 4: Emergency flights recorded during the session
+	- Page 5: 5 nearest aircrafts to the selected aircraft
 	- Download option for all of the displays

+- Selectable aircraft and runway
+	- If aircraft is selected, the true distance (vector distance) to closest aircraft is shown.
+Also +-45 degree gray guidelines are shown to approximate the glide distance of the aircraft (just 15:1 glide ratio and ac altitude used, so only as a reference)
+	- If runway (threshold) is selected, weather information is fethced from OpenWeatherMap
+	- If both aircraft and runway is selected, the lateral distance is shown from the runway threshold to the selected aircraft

 ---